bortami/oklathon-calorie-tracker-app/README.md

 ##Expected Stack and tools:
 - [Firebase for user authentication, storage, and hosting](https://console.firebase.google.com/u/0/project/simple-calorie-tracker-b6f29/overview)
+--Firebase Hosting: Run firebase emulators:start to emulate Hosting and your backend project resources at a locally hosted URL.

+To view and share your changes at a temporary preview URL, run firebase hosting:channel:deploy to create and deploy to a preview channel.
+Set up the GitHub integration for easy iterations of your previewed content.

 - [CalorieNinja API for food database](https://calorieninjas.com/api)
 - Backend: [nodejs](https://nodejs.org/en/download/package-manager)
 - Frontend: React with Nextjs